cseljatib/cseljatib.github.io2/index.md

 ---

-**Welcome to my website!!** Here you could find information regarding my academic duties, such as research and publications, as well as on my research collaborators.
+**Welcome to my website!!**; you will find information regarding my academic duties, such as research and publications and research collaborators.

 Our lab investigates how forest ecosystems change through time.
-We use both mathematical, theoretical, statistical and empirical approaches to address several research questions related to the development of forests; tree allometry; the scaling of tree-level processes to ecosystems; and the building of forest growth model.
+We use mathematical, theoretical, statistical and empirical approaches to address several research questions related to forest dynamics, tree allometry, mortality, and the scaling of tree-level processes to ecosystems.
 Our research also includes the long-term monitoring of the temperate forests in southern Chile.

 * [About me](./about.md)
 * [Education](./educa.md)
 * [Academic positions](./appoint.md)
 * [Check the news](./blog.md)

-My location is Room 1, Center for Ecosystem Modelling and Monitoring, on the Alameda campus of the Universidad Mayor in Santiago, Chile.
-Email (see below) is usually the best way to get in touch.
+My location is Room 1, Center for Ecosystem Modelling and Monitoring, on the Universidad Mayor's Alameda campus in Santiago, Chile.
+E-mail (see below) is usually the best way to get in touch.

 If you would like to [send me an e-mail](mailto:cseljatib@gmail.com) (English/Español), my address is cseljatib "at" gmail "dot" com